 Whether it’s been a rocky road or smooth sailing, you’re not alone on this journey.
 There are many support systems in place for people like you, striving for a long and happy life despite having Diabetes.
 Two of these support systems, as you know by now, is our AllLife Diabetes website and one-year support journey.

-Remember that knowledge is power.
+Remember: knowledge is power.
 For two full months now, you’ve been empowered by the knowledge of your health status.
-You’ve developed an awareness of how your lifestyle and medical decisions impact your body, your thoughts and feelings.
-There may even be a noticeable impact on your sense of spirituality and your relationships with others.
-Well done on braving each day and arriving at the point where we can figure out how to talk about your Diabetes, if you’re ready.
+You’ve developed an awareness of how your lifestyle and medical decisions affect your body, your thoughts and feelings.
+There may even be a noticeable effect on your sense of spirituality and your relationships with others.
+Well done on braving each day and arriving at the point, where we can figure out how to talk about your Diabetes, if you’re ready.

 Diabetes is your reality now.